Swansea City's Andre Ayew provides assist in intense eight-goal thriller with Hull City | Goal.com

 Leo da Silva Lopes got things off for the Tigers in the sixth minute before Wayne Routledge leveled up seven minutes later.

-1-1 in ended at halftime and Marcus Maddison and Malliks found the back of the net at the restart in between Kyle Naugton's strike for a 3-2 Hull lead.
+1-1 it ended at halftime and Marcus Maddison and Mallik Wilks found the back of the net at the restart in between Kyle Naugton's strike for a 3-2 Hull lead.

 ⏰ 77' | 🐯 3-3 🦢— Swansea City AFC (@SwansOfficial) February 14, 2020